Pattern, People, Purpose

 A student led website combining statistical reasoning, game based learning and cognitive science.

-My mission is to explore cognition, data and how we learn, from chess boards to global systems.
+My mission is to explore cognition, data and how we learn, from chess boards to everyday life

-My journal served as my space to discover relationships between chess and life.
-My notes about chess games evolved into studies of cognitive biases and I noticed how stress reactions during tournaments mirrored the patterns I had documented.
-The number of questions in my mind continued to grow as I wondered about the mental processes that occur during high-pressure situations.
-The process of making rational choices becomes challenging when all available information seems ambiguous.
+My journal became the place where I discovered connections between chess and everyday life experiences.
+My chess game notes evolved into studies about cognitive biases, leading me to recognize that tournament stress patterns matched the patterns I had documented.
+The number of questions in my mind continued to grow as I pondered about the mental operations people use in high-pressure situations.
+The ability to make rational decisions becomes difficult when all accessible information appears unclear.

 Let's connect